Short Annapurna Base Camp Trek Highlights: Highlights

 At ABC (4,130m), trekkers stand amidst a natural amphitheater of giants: Annapurna I, South Annapurna, Hiunchuli, Tent Peak (5,695m), Tharpu Chuli, and Glacier Dome (7,193m).
 The 360-degree snow-capped panorama leaves trekkers in awe.
 Furthermore, the early sunrise at ABC offers golden rays touching icy walls, creating one of the finest scenes in the Himalayas.

-Throughout the trek, tea houses provide warm shelter, twin-sharing rooms, cozy blankets, and welcoming atmospheres.
+Throughout the , tea houses provide warm shelter, twin-sharing rooms, cozy blankets, and welcoming atmospheres.
 Most offer hot showers, Wi-Fi connections, and a range of meals, including Dal Bhat, pasta, soups, and pancakes.
 However, in higher altitudes, facilities become basic but remain clean and safe.

 To enter the area, trekkers require permits: Annapurna Conservation Area Permit (ACAP).
 In addition, multiple checkpoints ensure regulations and safety compliance.
 Hiring a qualified local guide and porter enhances safety, assists with route management, and provides rich cultural insights.
 It is important to note that some trail sections are prone to landslides and occasional altitude sickness, requiring caution.